 Provide information about the boxes you will use to ship the order via Canada Post in this section.
 A collection of information about a single parcel shipped by Canada Post is called a shipment.

 When you open the Shipments section for a new order, you will notice that it already contains a list of shipments.
 This list reflects how the add-on proposes to split the items from this order into parcels based on the weight limit for one package.

-When the add-on splits an order into parcels, it does not consider the dimensions of the individual items in the order nor the dimensions of the box into which they will be packed.
+When the add-on splits an order into parcels, it does not consider the dimensions of the individual items nor the dimensions of the box to pack them.
 As a result, the method does not guarantee that the items placed by the add-on into one parcel will actually fit in.
-Therefore, it is your responsibility as a merchant to verify that the weight of the items in each shipment does not exceed the Package maximum weight limit and make sure the items placed into each parcel do actually fit into the box of the specified dimensions.
+Therefore, it is your responsibility as a merchant to verify that the weight of the items in each shipment does not exceed the "Package maximum weight limit" value and make sure the goods placed into each parcel do fit into the box of the specified dimensions.

 If you choose not to follow the split of the items into parcels proposed by the add-on, you should adjust the configuration of the shipments in the Shipments section accordingly.

 For example, you may change the parcels' dimensions, move the items between the existing packs, or add more boxes and put some products there.
 However, please be aware that changing the products' split into shipments may cause a significant difference between the actual shipping fees you will need to pay and the estimated shipping cost that the buyer has paid.

 You can easily adjust the size of the box by editing the Dimensions fields:

 You can adjust the distribution of the ordered items into parcels by moving items from one pack to another.
 If necessary, you can add more packages by moving products to new parcels.

 To move products from one parcel to another: